-Meghan Markle's father to miss wedding
+Meghan sad over father's wedding absence

 She decided against having a maid of honour because she wanted to avoid choosing between her closest friends.

-The news comes two days before the couple's big day, as a rehearsal of the carriage procession through Windsor is taking place.
+One Prince Charles impersonator was giving out pizza, saying it was Prince Harry's favourite, and former UKIP leader Nigel Farage was spotted having a pint in a pub.

+The party, it seems, has come to town, and the world is invited.

-A former lighting director, Mr Markle worked on programmes including the 1980s TV show Married with Children and General Hospital, for which he and his team won two Emmy awards.
+Mr Markle, who lives in Mexico, used to work as a lighting director on programmes including the 1980s TV show Married with Children and General Hospital, for which he and his team won two Emmy awards.

 He and Doria Ragland divorced when Ms Markle was six years old.

-Mr Markle, who has two children - Samantha and Thomas - from his first marriage, filed for bankruptcy two years ago.
+Mr Markle, who has two children from his first marriage - Samantha and Thomas - filed for bankruptcy two years ago.

 Ms Markle has previously said: "It's safe to say I have always been a daddy's girl - he taught me how to fish, to appreciate Busby Berkeley films, write thank you notes, and spend my weekends in Little Tokyo eating chicken teriyaki with vegetable tempura."